jmacdonald/amp/documentation/pages/usage.md

 ## Exiting

 Before launching Amp, it's always a good idea to know how to quit.
+Type `Q (Shift+q)` to quit when in normal mode.

+!!! note
-Type `Q` to quit from normal mode.
-Please note, Amp **will** close modified buffers without warning.
-Given that, it's recommended to close buffers beforehand using `q` (which _will_ prompt before closing modified buffers) until the workspace is empty.
+    **Amp will happily close modified buffers without warning when quitting**.
+    _Sharp tools_, folks.
+Given that, you'll more often opt to close buffers beforehand using `q` (which _will_ prompt if the buffer is modified) until the workspace is empty.

 ## Opening Files